IMatch supports a range of virtual transforms such as rotate or crop.

-IMatch supports a range of virtual transforms like Rotate or Crop.
+IMatch supports a range of virtual transforms such as rotate or crop.
 These transforms are applied to an image for display purposes only; they don't modify the original file.
-You can use these transformations to display incorrectly orientated images properly, or to see crops made in other applications.
+You can use these transformations to display incorrectly oriented images properly, or to see crops made in other applications.

 You can solve these problems and just tell IMatch how to rotate an image for display using a virtual transformation.
 Virtual means that the original file is not changed, the rotation is only applied in IMatch when an image is about to be displayed in a File Window, the Quick View Panel, the Viewer or the Slide Show.